-The candidate has five (5) business days from receipt of the departmental letter to provide a written response to the departmental recommendation (and minority reports, if any).
+The candidate has five (5) business days from receipt of the departmental letter to provide a written response to the departmental recommendation (and redacted minority reports, if any).
 The response should address the evaluation of teaching, research and service as discussed in the department letter.
-The response may not contain comments on procedures/processes used to assemble the file or conduct the meeting nor should the response introduce material outside of the review period or material not otherwise represented in the file.
+The response may not introduce material outside of the review period or material not otherwise represented in the file.
 This response may be addressed to the Chair, the Dean, or the VPAP.
 For candidates with joint appointments, any response by the candidate to one or both department letters shall be seen by both Chairs and both Deans unless the candidate chooses to address the response to the VPAP (See Section II.A.9.b for procedures).
 The candidate's statement in quinquennial reviews and merit files (including Professor within Above Scale) is limited to two pages.
-The candidate's statement in advancements to Professor VI, Professor Above Scale, promotions, career reviews, reappointments, and appraisals is limited to 10 pages.
+The candidate's statement in advancements to Professor VI, Professor Above Scale, promotions, career reviews, reappointments, and appraisals is limited to 10 pages, except in cases where the statement is part of an appeal of a promotion (i.e., a 220 response) in which case there is no page limit.